saxenavaibhav/AWS-SAA-C02-Course/README.md

 ### High Availability (HA), Fault-Tolerance (FT), and Disaster Recover (DR)

-#### High Availability (HA)
+#### High Availability (HA) [Maximise uptime]

 - Aims to **ensure** an agreed level of operational **performance**, usually **uptime**, for a **higher than normal period** [It does not mean no outages.
 It is a system designed to offer services as often as possible.
-When it fails its components can be replaced and fixed.]
+When it fails its components can be replaced and fixed as quicly as possible often automatically.]
 - Keep a system operational.
 Fast or automatic recovery of issues.
-- Instead of diagnosing the issue, swap it out.
+- Instead of diagnosing the issue, swap it out. e.g. Replace faulty server with another one.
-- Redundant hardware to minimize downtown
+- Or using Redundant hardware to minimize downtime (one active and one standby)
 - User disruption is not ideal, but is allowed
   - The user might need to log back in or lose some data on their screen.
 - Maximizing a system's uptime
   - 99.9% (Three 9's) = 8.7 hours downtime per year.
   - 99.999 (Five 9's) = 5.26 minutes downtime per year.

+e.g In case a tire becomes flat, you can have a spare tire and swap it out.

-#### Fault-Tolerance (FT)
+#### Fault-Tolerance (FT) [Operate through failure]

 - Property that enables a system to **continue operating properly** in the event of failure of some of its components.
-System should continue working and serve customers even in the event of a failure. in the event of the **failure of some** (one or more faults within) of its **components**
+System should continue working and serve customers even in the event of **failure of some** (one or more faults within) of its
+**components**

 - Fault tolerance is much more complicated than high availability and more expensive.
 Outages must be minimized and the system needs levels of redundancy.